asaivarun/Replicated-Key-Value-Storage-Dynamo-/README.md

 ﻿Designed and implemented a Dynamo-style key-value storage in android that handles Partitioning, Replication and Failure handling.
 The goal is to ensure availability and linearizability.
-The implementation performs concurrent read and writes to the system even under failures.At the same time, reads return the most recent writes.
+The implementation performs concurrent read and writes to the system even under failures.
+At the same time, reads return the most recent writes.

+ Durability and Availability: Partitioned and replicated the data using consistent hashing which is also used for node key distribution.
+ Reads, Writes and Failure Tolerance: Used a sloppy quorum technique together with object versioning to ensure linearizability.
+ Failure Detection and Node Recovery: Detected failed nodes and implemented a decentralized replica synchronization protocol

 Code path : /src/main/java/edu/buffalo/cse/cse486586/simpledynamo/
 https://github.com/asaivarun/Replicated-Key-Value-Storage-Dynamo-/tree/master/src/main/java/edu/buffalo/cse/cse486586/simpledynamo